 Mackintosh Academy’s highest priority is the health and safety of its students.
-One of the most important ways we can do this is by providing accurate and timely information about the Coronavirus and COVID-19.
+One of the most important ways we can do this is by providing accurate and timely information about the COVID-19 outbreak.
 See below for related school announcements, links to previous HOS emails to parents, and links to a collection of important resources and up-to-date advisories and information.

 Messages from the Head of School

 July 17, 2020

 I hope you and your family are staying healthy and are able to enjoy summer amid all the anxiety and fatigue surrounding this pandemic.
 What a time we are living through!

 As promised, we are sending out our Back-to-Mack Reopening Plan, attached below.
 Please know that we will continue to update as additional health guidelines are established.
 This plan and all updates will be posted on our website along with a wealth of other COVID-19-related information and communications. https://mackintoshacademy.com/covid-19/

 You are invited to attend one of our two office-hour Zoom meetings scheduled for next week during which Beth Steklac, Sharon Muench and I will address your questions about this Back-to-Mack Reopening Plan.